Welcome to the Loyola Adventures in Urobiome Data (L.A.U.D.) Summer Research Program!

 The Loyola Adventures in Urobiome Data (L.A.U.D.) summer research program will introduce students to ways in which data is revolutionizing research in urinary disease research.
 Over the course of 8-weeks, summer researchers will gain exposure to current research areas in benign urologic disease, conduct hypothesis-driven research, and develop the skills to synthesize, interpret, and present their scientific research!
 Summer researchers will work with research faculty, postdoctoral and clinical fellows, medical and graduate students currently engaged in urinary research at Loyola University Chicago.

 - This is a full-time commitment.
-Participants will be engaged during normal business hours M-F.
+Participants will be engaged during normal business hours (CST) Monday-Friday.

 Who should apply?

 Individuals meeting the eligibility requirements (listed below) who are interested in how data drives medical research and clinical practice and/or urology.

 - Brief statement outlining research interests and prior relevant experience